 The National Slate Museum, Llanberis is based in a former slate quarry built in 1870.
 The dramatic industrial setting is perfect for this acclaimed museum, with displays that faithfully recreate the lives of workers at the Dinorwic site.
 Take part in workshops and demonstrations or simply explore this pocket of culture.

-Bounce Below, in Blaenau Ffestiniog, has to be one of the most unusual rainy day activities North Wales has to offer!
-Three trampolines, one above the other, are suspended in an underground cavern the size of a cathedral.
+Zip World Slate Cavern Adventures in Blaenau Ffestiniog, has to be one of the most unusual rainy day activities North Wales has to offer!
+The bouncy nets of Bounce Below are located in the incredible surroundings of a slate mine that had previously been disused for 200 years.
+The trampolines are suspended one above the other, in an underground cavern the size of a cathedral.
 It’s all connected by slides and ladders and lit by psychedelic multi-coloured lights, so you can jump, slide and climb your way through the deep dark course.
-Or try nearby Zip World Caverns where five huge underground slate caverns have been turned into a unique adventure playground.
+Other options at the Zip World Slate Cavern Adventures include five huge underground slate caverns have been turned into a unique adventure playground.
 They house zip lines, rope bridges, balance beams and tunnels, with plenty of breath-taking stretches and one-of-a-kind views.
-A 3 hour adventure for children aged 10 years upwards.
+A three hour adventure for children aged 10 years upwards.

 Curiosity and culture